SPECFEM/specfem2d/README_MANUAL.txt

 - there are a few useful scripts and Fortran routines in directory UTILS

-- if you find bugs please send an email to cig-seismo AT geodynamics.org and the developers will try to fix them and send you an updated version
+- if you find bugs (or if you have comments or suggestions) please send an email to cig-seismo AT geodynamics.org and the developers will try to fix them and send you an updated version